cljung/b2c-vc-signin/README.md

 ![Scan QR code](media/b2c-vc-scan-qr-code.png)

-## What you need to deploy this solution is
+## What you need to deploy and test this solution is

 - An Azure AD with atleast one P1 license
 - An Azure subscription
 - An Azure AD B2C tenant
+- Latest Microsoft Authenticator on an iOS or Android mobile device

 ## What you will deploy